ThinkPad W series: W701

-The W701, the logical successor of the W700 17" laptop, was released with the W701ds and received positive reviews.
+The W701ds was released in February 2010, after specifications were leaked earlier that month.
+The W701ds had an introduction price of 3799 USD.
+At the time of the release, Lenovo stated that according to their market research, customers did not want devices with a slate form factor.
+It was received positive reviews.
 Techradar.com has this to say about the W701: "the ThinkPad W700 – [the W701’s] predecessor – was once the most powerful laptop we had seen, but the W701 has successfully stolen that crown."

 Released in April 2010, the W701 and W701ds, offered the following specifications: